Installing multiple CUDA Libraries in the same machine

 $ nvcc --version

-You can follow me on Github, LinkedIn or contact me at atinesh.s@gmail.com
+If you have any questions or thoughts, feel free to leave a comment.
+You can follow me on Medium, LinkedIn, GitHub or contact me at atinesh.s@gmail.com.